FedTracker: Furnishing Ownership Verification and Traceability for Federated Learning Model: Implementation of FedTracker

 \subsection{Global Watermark Embedding}

-Global watermark aims to provide ownership verification for FL models.
-The global watermark embedding algorithm ${\tt GEmbed}(M_g, D_T)\rightarrow \hat{M}_g$ embeds the global watermark into the model $M_g$, and output the protected model $\hat{M_g}$.
+The global watermark aims to provide the function of ownership verification for FL models.
+The global watermark embedding algorithm ${\tt GEmbed}(M_g, D_T)\rightarrow \hat{M}_g$ is to embed the global watermark $D_T$ into the model $M_g$, and output the watermarked model $\hat{M_g}$.
+By watermarking the global model before inserting the Client-specific local fingerprints, all the models in FL are protected by the global watermark.
 The pseudocode of the global watermark embedding algorithm is shown in Algorithm \ref{algo:gw}.

-In the global watermark embedding algorithm, the server first update the global memory using Equation (\ref{eq:gm}).
-Then the server freezes the BN layers of the global model, which means the parameters of the BN layers are not updated during retraining.
-After that, FedTracker calculates the gradients and projects them by Equation (\ref{eq:optim}).
-We also utilize the early stopping technique, which can help to retain the utility of the FL model.
-We end the retraining process when the accuracy of the watermark trigger set is already higher than a threshold $\tau_w$.
+In each iteration of the global watermark embedding algorithm, the server first updates the global memory using Equation (\ref{eq:gm}).
+Subsequently, the BN layers of the global model are frozen by the server, implying that parameters associated with these layers remain unaltered during retraining.
+FedTracker then computes the global gradients and projects them to the direction of the global memory $m^t$ through Equation (\ref{eq:optim}).
+Additionally, we employ an early stopping technique to preserve utility in our FL model.
+The retraining process concludes when accuracy on the watermark trigger set surpasses a threshold $\tau_w$.

-As demonstrated in Algorithm \ref{algo:gw}, we freeze the BN layers in the model during learning the trigger set task on account of the following two reasons.
-First, as analyzed in Section \ref{sec:embed}, the trigger set generated by the data-free trigger set construction method~\cite{tekgul2021waffle, adi2018turning} is out of the distribution of natural data.
+As demonstrated in Algorithm \ref{algo:gw}, we freeze the BN layers in the model while learning the trigger set task on account of the following two reasons.
+First, as analyzed in Section~\ref{sec:embed}, the trigger set generated by the data-free trigger set construction method~\cite{tekgul2021waffle, adi2018turning} is out of the distribution of natural data.
 Directly learning the trigger set can significantly affect the stability of BN layers and decrease the utility.
 Thus freezing the BN layers can help retain the utility of the model.
-Second, Freezing the BN layers can also avoid negative influence on local fingerprints, since the local fingerprints are embedded in the BN layers.
+Second, Freezing the BN layers can also avoid negative influence on local fingerprints, since the local fingerprints are embedded into the BN layers.